Is Christian Activism Biblical?

 Catholics and evangelical church leaders twist scriptures to fight social justice and political change.
 Christian activists threaten the Gospel because they are setting a bad testimony that other Christians follow.

-Activism can be useful for society; it’s a necessary voice
+Activism can be useful for society; it’s a necessary voice, but it’s not the same as Biblical justice—recognize and reject the counterfeit

 How Christian leaders fall for Satan’s distraction